Sensors

 last_sync_attimestamp to a per-source cursor. - Emits a

-RunRequestfor any source whose latest sync is newer than the cursor. - Advances the cursor.
+RunRequestfor any source whose latest sync is newer than the cursor. - Advances the cursor for the sources it processed.

 Granularity